Privacy Policy

 Right to object and erasure:

 The applicant has the option to object to the processing of personal data at any time.
-In such a case, the application can no longer be considered.
+In such a case, the application can no longer be considered.Data subjects may communicate their request for modification or erasure of their data at any time via email (here).
+All personal data stored in the course of electronic applications will be deleted in this case.

-4.8 Email contact/contact form
+E-Mail contact/contact form

-Purpose: Contacting and processing communication with website visitors.
+Contacting and processing communication with website visitors.

 Our website features a contact form that enables users to contact JENTIS quickly and electronically and to communicate with us directly.
 If a user takes advantage of this option, the data entered in the input mask is transmitted to us and stored.

-The following personal data is used:
+The following personal data is processed:

 At the time the message is sent, the following data is stored: email address, surname, first name, telephone / mobile phone number, IP address of the calling computer, date and time of contact, message, company name.